-As a whole, this event registration landing page by Moz for their MozCon event is extremely informative and helpful for prospects.
+This event registration landing page by Moz for their MozCon event is highly informative and helpful for prospects.
 Their value proposition is immediately addressed with categories like speakers, content, and network displayed towards the top.

-Those curious about MozCon can learn, in mere seconds, that attending this event will allow them to gain exclusive educational opportunities from thought leaders, gain actionable insight into their industry, and meet some interesting people while they’re at it.
+Those curious about MozCon can learn, in mere seconds, that attending this event will help them gain exclusive educational opportunities from thought leaders, gain actionable insight into their industry, and meet some interesting people while they’re at it.

-Key Takeaway: Test out an early bird option, complete with a full description, on your landing page.
-Also, if you offer more than one early bird option be sure to keep track of each package with the help of an event registration software or another analytics tool.
+Key Takeaway: Test out an early bird option with a full description on your landing page.
+Also, if you offer more than one early bird option, keep track of each package with the help of an event registration software or another analytics tool.

 This event registration landing page showcases the power of simplicity.
-By displaying a registration form with a limited amount of questions, the process becomes faster and easier for visitors.
-User-friendly features like this one eliminate friction caused by lengthy questionnaires and unnecessary information that attendees might not be interested in sharing anyway.
+By displaying a registration form with limited questions, the process becomes faster and easier for visitors.
+User-friendly features like this eliminate friction caused by lengthy questionnaires and unnecessary information that attendees might not be interested in sharing.
 Optimize your landing page for lead generation with this simple tactic.

 This page also helps generate contacts for a future event, even though the final event website may not be done.

 Key Takeaway: Registration forms should be short and to the point.
 Review yours and pare it down to the bare essentials.
-If the website for a future event is not yet live, it may be worthwhile to gather contacts from an existing, highly trafficked registration page.
+If the website for a future event is not yet live, gathering contacts from an existing, highly trafficked registration page may be worthwhile.

-Finally, your third tier pricing should be your most expensive and include all possible bells and whistles.
-This more expensive option should interest them enough to get a bite, but be priced so that they’ll lean towards the second package instead.
+Finally, your third-tier pricing should be your most expensive and include all possible bells and whistles.
+This more expensive option should interest them enough to get a bite but be priced in a way that’ll make them lean toward the second package instead.

-9. The Future of Marketing by The Drum
+9. Event landing page example – The Future of Marketing by The Drum

-Key Takeaway: Drive conversions and incentivize visitors to take immediate action by moving your CTA button to an obvious position on your display.
+Key Takeaway: Drive conversions and incentivize visitors to take immediate action by moving your CTA button to an obvious position on your page.

-This event registration landing page does a great job of combining dynamic design elements with informative copy.
-Through the use of simple and clear navigation, potential attendees can view the many policies and procedures necessary for participating in this multi-day concert and camping event.
+This event landing page does a great job of combining dynamic design elements with an informative copy.
+Using straightforward navigation, potential attendees can view the many policies and procedures necessary to participate in this multi-day concert and camping event.

-Given its popularity, Coachella has to focus on simplifying what could otherwise be a very complicated experience given the sheer volume of attendance and the details involved in the experience.
-They are able to pull it off without sacrificing the brand in the process.
+Given its popularity, Coachella has to focus on simplifying what could otherwise be a highly complex experience, given the sheer volume of attendance and the details involved in the experience.
+They pulled it off without sacrificing the brand in the process.